 “It is best to sleep in a position that maintains normal curves of the back,” said Kimberly English, MSN, RN, FNP, a nurse practitioner at Baylor Scott & White Medical Center – Temple.

-But, what’s comfortable for you may not be the best for your overall health.
-Here are three common sleeping positions and their effect on your health and beauty.
+Here are three common sleeping positions and their effect on your health and sleep quality.

 Sleeping on your back